bmralph87/Note-Taker/README.md

 1. Install Express
 2. Create a server.js file
 3. Install Heroku
-4. Successfully generate a note-taker application to be deployed via Heroku file utlizing index.js and page-template.js, utlizing the command line for content
+4. Successfully generate a note-taker application to be deployed via Heroku, this application will allow the user to create notes (title and text), save them and see them displayed.
+They will also have the ability to delete a note (empty field or newly saved note).

 ## Description/Usage: